sahilnaphade/CS640-CN/Programming_Project_3/README.md

 ]
 ```

-The cost -> if `None`, means there is no path to it (yet)
+The cost -> if `None` for a destination, means there is no path to the destination (yet)
-The next hop IP and Port -> If `None`, means no path exist for that destination.
+* The next hop IP and Port -> If `None`, means no path exist for that destination.
-For neighbours, we will not remove the next hop entry, but just set the cost to `None`
+* For neighbours, we are *NOT* removing the next hop entry, but just setting the cost to `None`

-In LSV, if the cost is `None`, that means that particular node is not reachable from the adjacent node.
+Both the files require the utils.py to be in the same directory as the code file.
+Kindly include the utils.py for the same.

-"~" character in LSV means that particular node has no route to destination
+Extra credits: We have included the sender and requester (with the appropriate changes) for the extra credits.